UMIACS/umobj/README.md

 ```

 ### rmobj
 You can delete your buckets and keys with ```rmobj```.
 It can take a bucket and work recursively, asking you to delete all the files and the bucket itself.
-It can also just delete specific files in a bucket when given on the command line.
+It can also just delete specific files in a bucket when given on the command-line.

 ```bash
 % rmobj -r foo